-This has sometimes been expressed as "the law of two feet": It is every activist's right and responsibility to go where they feel they can contribute the most, and at the same time, get the most in return as individuals.
+This has sometimes been expressed as "the law of two feet": It is every activist's right and responsibility to go where he or she feels he or she can contribute the most and, at the same time, get the most in return as an individual.
 If there is no such place within this particular swarm, an activist will leave the swarm and go elsewhere.